Parent Engagement Policy, Plans, Compacts

 - What was the nicest thing you did for someone today?

 - What was the hardest thing you had to do today?

 - Can you show me something you learned today?

 - What’s the biggest difference between this year and last year?

 - What rules are different at school than our rules at home?
 Do you think they’re fair?

-The Broadalbin-Perth Elementary School (grades K-5)distributes report cards three times a year at approximately 13-week intervals.
-Students who are struggling to meet standards or who receive academic intervention services (AIS) also receive progress reports midway through each trimester.
-All reports are sent home with students, except for intermediate school progress reports, which are mailed to each student’s home address.
+The Broadalbin-Perth Elementary School (grades PK-6) distributes report cards four times a year at approximately 10-week intervals.
+Students who are struggling to meet standards or who receive academic intervention services (AIS) also receive progress reports midway through each quarter.
+All reports are sent to parents via ParentSquare.